 A sign indicates a left turn immediately after the bridge.
 Cross a stile and start to follow a farm track alongside a field.
 You'll need to negotiate several more stiles before the track turns into a pleasant grassy path, and you find yourself on the bank of the Glenariff River.
 Sea trout often swim upstream here, and you might see local fishermen trying their luck along the bank.

-The next 2km of the route is spent in quiet, sylvan surrounds between the flowing water and a line of trees.
+The next 2km of the route is spent in quiet, wooded surrounds between the flowing water and a line of trees.
 As you draw closer to Waterfoot, you begin to pass beside the houses on the outskirts of the village.
 The path eventually turns right and comes to an end on a small, suburban housing estate.
 Turn left here and follow the road for the final few metres to reach Waterfoot's main street, the official end of the route.

 Did You Know?